andmoredev/andmoredev/content/blog/lambda_durable_functions.md

 #### Parallel Processing

-When you have several operations that can be handled independently, you would want to run them in parallel to reduce the total processing time.
+When you have several operations that can be handled independently, you might want to run them in parallel to reduce the total processing time.
 That’s where the `parallel` operation comes in.

 ```javascript
   // Step 4: Parallel operations - process multiple work streams concurrently